Here’s why mixing business and personal expenses can mess up more than your bookkeeping

 Practical steps to keep business and personal expenses separate

-One of the simplest and most effective ways to separate your finances is by maintaining distinct bank accounts and credit cards for personal and business use.
+One of the simplest and most effective ways to separate your finances is by maintaining distinct bank accounts and cards for business use.
 This clear separation makes tracking business transactions, managing expenses, and preparing for tax season easier.

 Establish clear policies